Heart infection - pericarditis

 What Causes It?

 Many things can cause sudden pericarditis and pericardial effusion, including viruses, bacteria, fungi, cancer, trauma to the heart (such as chest injury), drug reactions, and radiation exposure.
 In many cases, however, the actual cause is unknown.
+People who have autoimmune diseases, such as lupus and rheumatoid arthritis, are more likely to develop pericarditis.
 Constrictive pericarditis usually happens when you have repeated (chronic) pericarditis.

-Your health care provider will listen to your heart and lungs, looking for a distinctive sound the pericardium makes when it is inflamed and rubs against your heart.
-Your health care provider will probably order several tests, which may include blood work, an electrocardiogram (ECG), an echocardiogram, and chest x-ray.
+Your doctor will listen to your heart and lungs looking for a distinctive sound the pericardium makes when it is inflamed and rubs against your heart.
+Your doctor will probably order several tests, which may include blood work, an electrocardiogram (ECG), an echocardiogram, and chest x-ray.

 Mild cases of pericarditis are usually treated with rest and anti-inflammatory medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin and ibuprofen (Advil, Motrin).
 Your health care provider may also prescribe colchicine or corticosteroid medicines.
 If a bacterial infection is causing your pericarditis, you will be given antibiotics.